platformsh/platformsh-docs/src/gettingstarted/next-steps/dev-envs/step-3.md

 <center>

 <a href="/gettingstarted/next-steps/dev-envs/step-2.html" class="buttongen small">Back</a>
-<a href="/gettingstarted/next-steps.html#making-changes-to-a-project" class="buttongen small">Continue to next Getting Started Guide</a>
+<a href="/gettingstarted/next-steps/dev-envs/step-4.html" class="buttongen small">I have made changes and pushed to Platform.sh</a>

 </center>